 A possibility: At about 3 miles per minute (180 mph) that means the B-17 was probably less than 40 miles from its final contact report position.
 Moreover, since the B-17 probably maneuvered after sighting the Japanese fighters it was quite possibly not that far.
 While we don't know in which direction the closest cloud cover was, they were unlikely to head deeper into Japanese territory or much farther out to sea (my guess) so near the coast and not as far as 40 miles further NW is one possible location for their demise.
 Everything in the second paragraph is speculation but thought I'd throw it in for what it may be worth"

-The entire crew was officially declared dead on December 17, 1945 and are memorialized on the tablets of the missing at Manila American Cemetery.
+The entire crew was officially declared dead on December 17, 1945.
+All are memorialized at Manila American Cemetery on the tablets of the missing.